mikeroyal/Raspberry-Pi-Guide/README.md

 [PiKVM](https://github.com/pikvm/pikvm) is a very simple and fully functional Raspberry Pi-based KVM over IP.

+[Rustdesk](https://rustdesk.com/) is an open source virtual/remote desktop infrastructure for everyone.
+Display and control your PC (Windows, macOS, and Linux) and Android devices.

+[TinyPilot](https://tinypilotkvm.com/) is a tool that enables KVM over IP letting you control any computer remotely.

+[PM2](https://github.com/Unitech/pm2) is a production process manager for Node.js applications with a built-in load balancer.
+It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.

+[authentik](https://github.com/goauthentik/authentik) is an open-source Identity Provider focused on flexibility and versatility.
+You can use authentik in an existing environment to add support for new protocols. authentik is also a great solution for implementing signup/recovery/etc in your application, so you don't have to deal with it.

+[ESPHome](https://esphome.io/) is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems.

 [PiShrink](https://github.com/Drewsif/PiShrink) is a bash script that automatically shrink a pi image that will then resize to the max size of the SD card on boot.

 [RPiPlay](https://github.com/FD-/RPiPlay) is an open-source implementation of an AirPlay mirroring server for the Raspberry Pi that supports iOS 9 and later.